KatherineMichel/python-and-django-resources/README.md

 https://www.encode.io/reports/april-2020
 https://twitter.com/_tomchristie/status/1256210735056785409

-https://tutorial.edgedb.com/
+Łukasz
-https://github.com/ambv/commonplace/ | ambv/commonplace: A basic Python-based publishing platform based around the idea of commonplace books https://twitter.com/llanga/status/1250370834558078979 | Łukasz Langa on Twitter: "At EdgeDB we're starting a series of videos that showcase some parts of our tech stack.
+https://twitter.com/llanga/status/1263581352869482497 | Łukasz Langa on Twitter: "If I wrote "show notes" for the #Python #AsyncIO video series, I would aim at something like this.
+(This would be specifically Episode 3 material.)" / Twitter https://tutorial.edgedb.com/ https://github.com/ambv/commonplace/ | ambv/commonplace: A basic Python-based publishing platform based around the idea of commonplace books https://twitter.com/llanga/status/1250370834558078979 | Łukasz Langa on Twitter: "At EdgeDB we're starting a series of videos that showcase some parts of our tech stack.
 We begin with #Python's #AsyncIO.
 Have you heard of it but aren't sure what the big deal is?
 Would you like to learn it at your own pace?
 Try our YouTube channel: https://t.co/etIgRGIiZl" / Twitter